 As described in the Industry Assessment section above, the COVID-19 pandemic severely impacted airline travel.
-In response to the decline in passenger volumes, the airport implemented cost cutting measures in 2020, including a hiring freeze in March 2020.
+In response to the decline in passenger volumes, the Airport implemented cost cutting measures in 2020, including a hiring freeze in March 2020.
 During the 2021 Budget process, the airport identified 102.3 positions to remain frozen throughout 2021.
 In addition, significant non-payroll cost reductions efforts were implemented in 2020 and continued through 2021.
+When developing the 2022 Budget, the airport focused on planning for significant recovery in passenger volumes and related recovery in business operations, while maintaining a strong focus on controlling costs.